-This comforting stew is characterized by its fresh and herbal flavor, made with chicken, rice, cilantro, and a variety of vegetables.
+This comforting stew is characterized by its fresh and herbal flavor, prepared with chicken, rice, cilantro, and a variety of vegetables.

-The chicken aguadito originates from Peruvian cuisine, blending influences from Creole and indigenous gastronomy.
-It is said that this dish was consumed by the Lima population during colonial times, adapting local ingredients into traditional preparations.
+The aguadito de pollo originates from Peruvian cuisine, blending influences from creole and indigenous gastronomy.
+It is said that this dish was consumed by the residents of Lima during colonial times, adapting local ingredients to traditional preparations.

-The term "aguadito" refers to the juicy and brothy consistency of the stew, which makes it a comforting and nutritious option.
+The term "aguadito" refers to the juicy and brothy consistency that the stew acquires, making it a comforting and nutritious option.

-Below, we will explain in detail how to prepare this exquisite recipe, followed by the steps and instructions.
+Below, we will explain in detail how to prepare this exquisite recipe, followed by the steps to take and instructions.

 Peruvian Chicken Aguadito